Trees for Tigers

 Trees for Forests & Wildlife

-The area around the Sariska Reserve is rich in mineral reserves and thus illegal mining have been continued in spite of the ban on such activities, which has proved to be a major threat to the endemic tiger population (TNN, 2003).
+The area around the Sariska Reserve is rich in mineral reserves and thus, illegal mining has been continued in spite of the ban on such activities, which has proved to be a major threat to the endemic tiger population (TNN, 2003).
 Abhishek Harihar, a tiger scientist for Panthera, a global wild cat conservation organization, states that poaching and infrastructure development act as the greatest threat to our forests and wildlife.
 Humongous conservation efforts are failing due to the prevalence of poaching.

-The tree species planted here include Indian plum(Ziziphus mauritiana), neem(Azadirachta indica), salai(Boswellia serrata), sahajan(Moringa oleifera), sasbania spp.(Sesbania grandiflora), babul(Vachellia nilotica), sheesham(Dalbergia sissoo), lemon(Citrus limon), papaya(Carica papaya), aonla(Phyllanthus emblica).
+The tree species planted here include Indian Plum (Ziziphus mauritiana), Neem (Azadirachta indica), Salai (Boswellia serrata), Sahajan/Drumstick (Moringa oleifera), Agati (Sesbania grandiflora), Babool (Vachellia nilotica), Sheesham (Dalbergia sissoo), Lemon (Citrus limon), Papaya (Carica papaya), and Amla (Phyllanthus emblica).